AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Linq/CAEXSequenceExtension/OfInterfaceClass.md

 CAEXSequenceExtension.OfInterfaceClass Method
 =============================================
-AutomationML 2.1 APIGets all ExternalInterfaces from the specified sequence, which are instances of a specific InterfaceClass
+Gets all ExternalInterfaces from the specified sequence, which are instances of a specific InterfaceClass

   **Namespace:**  [Aml.Engine.CAEX.Linq][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)